SarathMohanIITD/Accelerated-Computing-with-CUDA-in-C/README.md

 -
 ### Data Sets Larger Than the Grid
 - These days it is so often to see the datasets which has more than the total number of threads .
 So we nned something that can make a loop and reuse the threads when current procrss is over.
 This is known a **Grid Stride Loop**
-- Lets see an example code which is used to double elements in an arrya using Grid Stride Loop
+- Lets see an example code which is used to doubles element values in an arrya using Grid Stride Loop
 ```
 #include <stdio.h>